aerni/statamic-apple-news/README.md

 APPLE_NEWS_KEY=************************************
 APPLE_NEWS_SECRET=********************************************
 ```

+### Site
+Add the handle of the site you want to use to publish to Apple News.

 ### Collections
 Add the handles of the collections whose entries you want to publish to Apple News: